Father-Coached Childbirth VBAC Support

-The reason for a previous cesarean delivery unfortunately does not fall into the ‘one only reason’ category.
-There are so many reasons why a birth ends with a cesarean delivery.
+The reason for a previous cesarean delivery, unfortunately, does not fall into the ‘one only reason’ category.
+There are so many reasons why a birth ends with cesarean delivery.
 Now you are faced with your partner’s decision (which may or may not have been equally or decision) to attempt a vaginal birth after a cesarean or VBAC.
-You are about to take the role of vbac companion, vbac coach or vbac support.
+You are about to take the role of VBAC companion, VBAC coach or VBAC support.
 Do you know how to do any of those things?
 Uncertainty is natural for fathers to feel.
-Couple this uncertainty with the reality that a vaginal birth after a cesarean delivery (vbac) is a huge topic of political debate between the medical community and the consumer … or pregnant woman.
+Couple this uncertainty with the reality that vaginal birth after cesarean delivery (VBAC) is a huge topic of political debate between the medical community and the consumer … or pregnant woman.

 Often her feelings and emotions seem in conflict with the medical community’s opinion that birth is risky enough much less adding the risk of attempting a vaginal birth after major abdominal surgery.
 Your partner might find support from other women who have successfully had a VBAC, but rarely will you hear from a father who has had to support this experience.
 Father-coached childbirth is a general term as is husband-coached childbirth.
 You won’t hear the phrase father-coached VBAC or husband-coached VBAC.
 Sometimes you’ll hear the phrase VBAC companion … but that usually refers to hiring a doula.
 Sometimes you’ll hear the phrase vbac support which is code for … don’t get in the pregnant woman’s way and accept whatever she wants.

 Father-coached VBAC … say it loud and strong

 You can’t go back and re-do the previous birth but you can do a great deal to have either a successful VBAC or a successful repeat cesarean.
 Oh goodness, why should this article even include a successful repeat cesarean if the goal is to have a vaginal birth after a cesarean birth?